 - Team Captains: One of the players signed in for a game shall be designated the team captain.
 The captain is the representative of his/her team and may address officials on matters of interpretation or to obtain essential information in a courteous manner only, provided it does not disrupt the flow of the game.

-actions may include suspension of participation, referral to Campus Safety, or referral
+Disciplinary actions may include suspension of participation, referral to Campus Safety,

 - Playing under an assumed name